SAP-samples/teched2025-CA261/exercises/ex1.0/README.md

 ## Open the Figma client and login to it

 1. Open Figma desktop, which will ask you to login with the browser, click on the link

+> [!NOTE]
+> If prompted to update Figma Desktop, click `Install now` to proceed with the latest version.

 2. Open the [Login File](../../Login/) and pick your assigned login data, enter the data in the browser window to complete your login to Figma
 3. Click on **Open the desktop app** in the browser window, confirm the popup